 “How might your conflicts of interest affect me and how will you address them?”

 Our portfolio managers’ compensation includes an annual fixed salary, which is based on various market factors and the skill and experience of the individual, and a discretionary bonus.
 The discretionary bonus takes into account several factors including the Adviser’s profitability (net income and ability to pay a bonus), the value of portfolios overseen by the portfolio manager, the general performance of client accounts (including ETFs and funds) relative to market conditions.
-The formula for determining these amounts may vary, and no individual’s compensation is solely tied to the investment performance or asset value a portion of our firm’s profits.
+The formula for determining these amounts may vary, and no individual’s compensation is solely tied to the investment performance or asset value or portion of our firm’s profits.
 This compensation structure creates an incentive for our portfolio managers to recommend that you increase the size of your account with us.

 ITEM 4 – DISCIPLINARY HISTORY

 Yes.
 For more information, please see Item 9 of our Form ADV Part 2A.
-A free and simple search tool to research us and our financial professionals is available at investor.gov/CRS.
+A free and simple search tool to research us and our financial professionals is available at investor.gov/CRS

 “As a financial professional, do you have any disciplinary history?
 For what type of conduct?”